activecm/rita-legacy/docs/Docker Usage.md

 ## Running RITA with Docker Compose

 You will need a config file where you have [put in your `InternalSubnets`](../Readme.md#configuration-file).
-You will also need the path to your Bro/Zeek log files.
+You will also need the path to your Zeek log files.

 ```
 export CONIFG=/path/to/your/rita/config.yaml